p2pmoney-org/did_web_registries_svc/README.md

 First step: container setup
 ------------------------------------

-To install your container run , as root, or as a user with docker privileges, from the directory (e.g. /home/myuser/did_web_registries_svc) where you want to install volume files the command line:
+To install your container run, as root, or as a user with docker privileges, from the directory (e.g. /home/myuser/did_web_registries_svc) where you want to install volume files the command line:

-`$ docker run -i -t -e IMAGE_NAME=primusmoney/did_web_registries_svc:latest -e HOME_ROOT_HOST_DIR=$(pwd) -v $(pwd):/homedir --entrypoint /home/root/setup/setup-container-starter.sh primusmoney/did_web_registries_svc:latest`
+`$ docker run -i -t -e IMAGE_NAME=p2pmoney/did_web_registries_svc:latest -e HOME_ROOT_HOST_DIR=$(pwd) -v $(pwd):/homedir --entrypoint /home/root/setup/setup-container-starter.sh p2pmoney/did_web_registries_svc:latest`

-Setup will guide you in defining the user under which the application will run, the ports that will be exposed (e.g. 8000 for http access, 3336 for mysql,...).
+Setup will guide you in defining the user under which the application will run inside the containers (e.g. 1000), the ports that will be exposed (e.g. 8000 for http access, 3336 for mysql,...).

 Second step: application setup
 -------------------------------------------